valentino7504/alx-system_engineering-devopos/0x00-shell_basics/README.md

 5-listfilesdigitonly - Display current directory contents.
 Long format with user and group IDs displayed numerically And hidden files (starting with .)<br>

-6-firstdirectory - Create a script that creates a directory named school in the /tmp/ directory.<br>
+6-firstdirectory - Create a script that creates a directory in the /tmp/ directory.<br>

-7-movethatfile - Move the file betty from /tmp/ to /tmp/school.<br>
+7-movethatfile - Move the file betty from /tmp/ <br>

-8-firstdelete - Delete the file betty.
-The file betty is in /tmp/school<br>
+8-firstdelete - Delete the file betty. <br>

-9-firstdirdeletion - Delete the directory holberton that is in the /tmp directory.<br>
+9-firstdirdeletion - Delete the directory that is in the /tmp directory.<br>

 10-back - Write a script that changes the working directory to the previous one.<br>